Yuriy-Khomenko/qcompare/README.md

   - for Map supported NaN for keys;
   - for Date supported NaN for return value;
 - does not support circular objects;
+- object-keys for the Map are compared by reference;

 ### Benchmarks